 The USB 2.0 communication link can be used for the instrument adjusting and recorded data transfer.
-For remote access, optional RS-485 or Ethernet or M-Bus communication interface is available.
-The instruments with Ethernet interface have embedded webserver.
+For remote access, RS-485 and Ethernet communication interface is available.

 Basic specifications of the instrument can be set up by using the inbuilt keyboard and the display.
 With the ENVIS program supplied as standard you can, via any of communication link, adjust the instrument and transfer recorded data.
 In addition to the instrument adjustment, ENVIS program allows you to display, view and archive the measured courses in the graphic form, as well as a number of other features.